jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-The iodef Property specifies a means of reporting certificate issue requests or cases of certificate issue for domains for which the Property appears in the Relevant RRSet, when those requests or issuances violate the security policy of the Issuer or the Domain Name holder.
+The iodef Property specifies a means of reporting certificate issue requests or cases of certificate issue for domains for which the Property appears in the Relevant RRSet, when those requests or issuances violate the security policy of the Issuer or the FQDN holder.

 The Incident Object Description Exchange Format (IODEF) {{!RFC7970}} is used to present the incident report in machine-readable form.